 And while all of this is happening, everyone is looking at China.
 While the list of countries the 737 MAX can fly in are increasing, little progress is coming from China.
 This is one of the biggest countries the aircraft will operate in.
-But its position and size means than many neighbouring countries will need Chinese airspace, to use their jets effectively.
+But its position and size mean that many neighbouring countries will need Chinese airspace, to use their jets effectively.

 China has now stated that they will conduct test flights of the aircraft when their own conditions allow it.
 We don’t yet know how China’s conditions for the MAX will differ from those of EASA in Europe or the FAA in the US.
 The relevant authority is the Civil Aviation Administration of China (CAAC).
 The agency’s vice head, Dong Zhiyi, has identified three areas in the 737 MAX that they will examine, before making more progress.
 These are: recertified design changes, proper training for the pilots and specific findings into the crashes.

 This follows progress elsewhere in the Asia-Pacific region, with Japan and Australia both approving the 737 MAX recently.
-But China’s stance is both vital for the country itself, and for the influence it has in the region.
+But China’s stance is both vital for the country itself, and for its influence in the region.